 Bryce retired from NC State in January 2014, and is now spending more time with his family, pursuing the next chapter in his public speaking career, and teaching part time at NC State and the JC Raulston Arboretum.
 He served as interim director of the JC Raulston Arboretum from July through November 2014.
 He is an avid gardener who has gardened in the same spot for more than 30 years!

 - $175.00 for members, $225.00 for nonmembers.
 Note to nonmembers: instead of paying $50.00 more for the program, become a member for $50.00 instead.

 - Advance registration is required.
-Online registration opens soon.
+Please register online using our registration e-store (in-person program and online program).
+Sessions will be recorded and shared with participants.
 Registration is limited and is considered complete when payment is received.